Eliminating Teeth Stains Resistant to Bleaching

 Tetracycline and its Impact on Teeth Discoloration

-Tetracycline can bind with calcium ions, incorporating it into teeth, bones, and cartilage.
-This results in a brownish-gray discoloration of teeth or the appearance of horizontal stain bands.
-The discoloration may worsen under exposure to ultraviolet light, such as sunlight.
+Tetracycline is a medication that can combine with calcium ions and become incorporated into teeth, bones, and cartilage, leading to a brownish-gray discoloration of teeth or the appearance of horizontal stain bands.
+The discoloration can worsen when exposed to ultraviolet light, such as sunlight.

-Fortunately, the scientific community has uncovered the causes of tooth discoloration.
-As a result, doctors have become cautious about prescribing Tetracycline to pregnant women and children.
+Thankfully, the scientific community has identified the potential causes of tooth discoloration, and doctors are now careful about prescribing Tetracycline to pregnant women and children.

 Tetracycline stains appear gray or dark brown on teeth and require a potent bleaching agent to achieve a whiter appearance.
 Although in-office teeth whitening can lighten tetracycline-stained teeth, the final result will depend on the initial color.